 2) Ensure that the water samples are collected from all targeted water points.

-3) Calculate the indicator's value by dividing the number of targeted water points with 0 fecal coliforms per 100 ml sample by the total number of assessed water points and multiplying the result by 100 to convert it to a percentage.
+3) To calculate the indicator's value, divide the number of targeted water points with 0 fecal coliforms per 100 ml sample by the total number of assessed water points.
+Multiply the result by 100 to convert it to a percentage.